Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of

 \subsection{COVID-19 Vaccine Efficacy}

-A recent efficacy trial of the BNT162b2 mRNA COVID-19 vaccine was conducted by \cite{Polack:2020}.
-In this placebo-controlled, observer-blind trial $43,548$ participants were randomly assigned either the BNT162b2 vaccine or a placebo treatment.
-Of the $21,720$ participants who received the vaccine, there were $8$ cases of COVID-19 after the second dose.
-This leads to an estimated proportion of $\widehat{p}=x/n=8/21,720\approx 3.7\cdot10^{-4}$, and, therefore, the $95\%$ Wald CI is given by $[1.1\cdot10^{-4}, 6.2\cdot10^{-4}]$, with $\epsilon_R\approx0.69$.
-As per Section \ref{sec:MoE} we recommend $\epsilon_R\le0.5$, thus, in our suggested $\epsilon_R$ scheme, the computed interval could be questioned with regard to its width/margin of error.
+An efficacy trial of the BNT162b2 mRNA COVID-19 vaccine was conducted by \cite{Polack:2020}.
+In this placebo-controlled, observer-blind trial, 43,548 participants were randomly assigned either the BNT162b2 vaccine or a placebo treatment.
+Of the 21,720 participants who received the vaccine, there were 8 cases of COVID-19 after the second dose.
+This leads to an estimated proportion of $\widehat{p}=x/n=$ 8/21,720 $\approx 3.7\cdot10^{-4}$, and, therefore, the $95\%$ Wald CI is given by $[1.1\cdot10^{-4}, 6.2\cdot10^{-4}]$, with $\widehat{\epsilon_R}\approx0.69$, and a $95\%$ CI for $\epsilon_R$ of $[0.421, 0.875]$.
+As per Section \ref{sec:MoE} we recommend $\epsilon_R \in [0.1, 0.5]$, which is incorporated in the above interval.
+However, the CI lower bound is very close to our recommended $\epsilon_R$ upper bound, and thus, in our suggested scheme, the computed interval could be questioned with regard to its width.

 Aside from having a somewhat large margin of error (relative to $\widehat{p}$), we need to consider the sample size in relation to the order of magnitude of $\widehat{p}$.
 I.e., we must assess if the sample size is large enough to provide acceptable coverage.
 For example, if $p$ were $10^{-4}$, Table \ref{tab:CIperf2} indicates that a sample size of the order $10^{5}$ is required, whereas, here, the sample size is of the order $10^{4}$.
-Indeed, we have calculated that, with $p=3.7\cdot 10^{-4}$ and $n=21,720$, the expected coverage is just $89.2\%$.
+Indeed, we have calculated that, with $p=3.7\cdot 10^{-4}$ and $n=$ 21,720, the expected coverage is just $89.2\%$.
 The Clopper-Pearson, Wilson and Agresti-Coull intervals perform better in this $n\text{-}p$ scheme, achieving coverage of $96.9\%, 95.2\%$ and $95.2\%$ (respectively).
-However, for this $n\text{-}p$ combination, all three intervals have $\epsilon_R>0.72$.
+However, for this $n\text{-}p$ combination, all three intervals have $\widehat{\epsilon_R}>0.72$.
 Thus, to obtain a CI estimate where the margin of error is more consistent with $\widehat{p}$, and/or to enhance the coverage probability, a larger sample size would be required.

-\subsection{{Commercial Aircraft Accidents}}
+\subsection{Commercial Aircraft Accidents}